mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 tactics skills a real workout!

 Timescale: As per current rules
-Scale: 1 unit per 1,250 km (typically 1 unit is a centimetre or an inch)
+Scale: 1 unit per 1,250 km (typically 1 unit is a centimeter or an inch)
 Ranges: Close to Short: 1 unit
 Medium: up to 8 units